-32.2.4 BehaviorConstraintParameter (from BehaviorDescription) {abstract}
+30.2.4 BehaviorConstraintParameter (from BehaviorDescription) {abstract}

 BehaviorConstraintParameter is the modeling construct for the declarations of the parameters that a behavior constraint type offer for its instantiations.
-During the instantiation, a behavior constraint prototype declares the particular contextual parameters to be bound

-(BehaviorConstraintPrototype.BehaviorinstantiatedWithParameter) with the parameters of its corresponding behavior constraint types
+During the instantiation, a behavior constraint contextual prototype declares the particular parameters bound to be (BehaviorConstraintPrototype.BehaviorinstantiatedWithParameter) with the parameters of its behavior constraint corresponding types (BehaviorConstraintPrototype.type:BehaviorConstraintType.parameter).

-(BehaviorConstraintPrototype.type:BehaviorConstraintType.parameter).
 This allows thereby the values of those contextual parameters to be assigned to the parameters of prototypes.